 Before I show you how I transformed my lamps with paint, I wanted to show you a few of my favorite home lighting tips and tricks that are inside this little brochure.

 Lamps are definitely a great decorating accessory, but function of a lamp, the wattage, shade(opaque or transparent), height and placement all play a key role in enhancing the beauty and comfort of your home, creating a mood, and helping you perform tasks easier.
 So think function before form when it comes to lighting.

 For instance, you may have a ceiling light in your bedroom, but to create balance and interest bedside lamps work as task lamps.
 To add mood, add opaque shades to cast the light down onto the table or your reading material.
 In kids rooms you can accent their walls filled with their awards and such with a wash of light.
 If it is on a dimmer, it can act as a night light, too.

 To add drama to any room, place one or two can lights(uplights) on the top of hutches, shelfing units or cabinets.
 You can find them in the lighting department of any home improvement store for under $10.00.
 They can make a dramatic difference and one of the least expensive ways to add interest.

 Inexpensive puck lights or stick on strip lighting can light up the inside of any cabinet.
 If you have glass shelves you will only need to add the light to the top – the light will travel through the glass.

 Have you ever been in a kitchen at night that has under the cabinet lighting?
 It makes the kitchen seem so special and cozy.
 Puck lights and the strips work well here also if you don’t have any electricity.
 They make them for closets also.

-To find more lighting resources and ideas you can visit The American Lighting Assocation’s website, where you will find all the info that was in the little brochure that was so helpful to me many years ago.
+To find more lighting resources and ideas you can visit, The American Lighting Association’s website, where you will find an updated version of all the info that was in the little brochure that was so helpful to me many years ago.